CzYoL6/SnakeRL/README.md

 # About this Project
 - This is a test project of doing reinforcement learning in Unreal Engine.
 The RL algorithm chosen is DQN, and is hand written from scratch.
 Maybe use OpenAI Gym and StableBaseline3 in the future.
 - The client and the agent are connected through TCP on port 65290.
+- Tested in Unreal Engine 5.1, and python 3.11.